 Did you know? many metal roofing systems are class-4 hail impact-rated to withstand hail-stones of up to two inches in diameter.
-Not only that, but some of these class-4 hail ratings may actually be backed by the manufacturers’ warranties.
+Not only that, but some of these class-4 hail ratings may be backed by the manufacturers’ warranties.

 For instance, DECRA, a stone-coated metal roof manufacturer, provides full replacement warranty coverage for hail damage regardless of the size of the hail stones that may have caused the roof damage.
-Boral Steel (formerly Gerard USA), another manufacturer of stone coated metal roofs also provides an actual hail damage warranty (PDF) for hail stones that measure up to 2.5 inches in diameter.
+Boral Steel (formerly Gerard USA), another manufacturer of stone coated metal roof also provides an actual hail damage warranty (PDF) for hail stones that measure up to 2.5 inches in diameter.

 While there are also some hail impact resistant asphalt shingle products available from most asphalt shingle roofing manufacturers, you will be hard pressed to find a single asphalt shingle manufacturer that backs their product with an actual warranty coverage.

-Last but not least, your peace of mind with respect to the roof protecting your home and your family is hard to put a price tag on.
+Finally, your peace of mind with respect to the roof protecting your home and your family is hard to put a price tag on.
 Knowing that your roofing system is designed to provide a durable, long-lasting, and weatherproof protection for your home and your family is an important intangible, especially if you happen to live in a storm-prone and/or fire-prone area.